Redesigning Delivery Hero's Global Loyalty Program

 Validating the Problem

 We also looked at behavioral patterns and session recordings.
 Watching riders interact with the loyalty pages made something clear very quickly.
 Riders weren’t ignoring the feature.
-They were trying to understand it, but often had to scan multiple areas of the interface before finding the information they needed.
+They were trying to understand it, but often had to scan multiple areas of the interface before finding the information they needed, but majority of them dropped off before they could find what wanted.
 This suggested the issue was not lack of interest, but information clarity.

 First Iterations

-Progression should always be visible
+Progression should always be visible upfront

 Showcase benefits upfront